Ultimaker PLA Filament

 Caution: The addition of glue is recommended to improve adhesion and thereby prevent the chance of print failure and printer damage.
 Additionally, the use of glue can prevent overadhesion that can lead to damage to the build plate.

 The PLA profiles in Ultimaker Cura use a brim as build plate adhesion type, to provide optimal adhesion on the first layer.
 A brim is made of extra lines printed around the perimeter of the initial layer of your 3D print to ensure a successful adhesion to the build plate.

 Once the 3D print has finished, do not remove it while the build plate is still warm.
 This can result in deformation of the base of your print.

 PLA is an easy-to-print material and therefore does not require additional accessories to create a stable printing environment.
 However, you can use the front enclosure from the Advanced 3D Printing Kit (for the Ultimaker 2+ or Ultimaker 3) to obtain more consistent and reliable 3D prints.

 Health and safety

-Ultimaker PLA emits a low level of gasses and particles when 3D printed in accordance with the recommended temperatures in the table above.
-To ensure a comfortable and healthy environment, we recommend 3D printing in a well-ventilated area.
+Ultimaker PLA emits a low level of gases and particles when 3D printed in accordance with the recommended temperatures in Ultimaker Cura.
+To ensure a comfortable and healthy working environment, we recommend 3D printing in a well-ventilated area.